wkrueger/nextpress-context/README.md

 **What this does**

   - Merges environment variables from an `envfile.env` and the environment;
   - Specify required environment variables.
-Throws on not found;
+Throws on not found.
+Creates scaffold envfile.
   - Allow alternate envfiles for multiple environments;
   - Remap env keys to JS objects;
   - Suggests a default way to integrate those keys to typescript;